paranoiaz/static-portfolio-website/README.md

 # Static Portfolio Website
 A clean design for a portfolio website.
-Feel free to adjust files according to your preferences.
+Feel free to edit the files according to your preferences.

 **Notes**